FlavScents AInsights Entry: Methyl Mercaptan (CAS: 74-93-1)

 9. Confidence & Data Quality Notes

-The data on methyl mercaptan is well-established, with comprehensive sensory and regulatory information available.
-Industry practices are well-documented, though some variability exists in regional regulatory interpretations.
-Known data gaps are minimal, but ongoing research into its broader applications could provide further insights.
+Data on methyl mercaptan is well-established, with comprehensive sensory and regulatory information available.
+Industry practices are well-documented, though some regional regulatory nuances may require further clarification.
+Overall, the data quality is high, with minimal gaps or ambiguities noted.

 Citation hooks: FlavScents